-- You have tried other detox or short-term rehab programs in the past with little success.
+- Have tried other detox or short-term rehab programs in the past with little success.

-If someone identifies with one or all of these situations describe how you feel, then a longer addiction treatment program is a viable option.
+If someone identifies with one or all of these situations, then a longer addiction treatment program is a viable option.

 How Long Does Successful Recovery Take?

-You can expect a program to last at least 90 days—and up to 6 to 12 months.
+Expect a program to last at least 90 days—and up to 6 to 12 months.
 Short-term rehabilitation usually lasts 30 days, with several of those first days dedicated to detox.
-The problem is, this leaves less time for reshaping behaviors and establishing a healthy, sober lifestyle.
+The drawback here is less time for reshaping behaviors and establishing a healthy, sober lifestyle.

 No two long-term rehab experiences are exactly alike because every person enters rehabilitation with different underlying causes, including mental health problems like depression, anxiety, bipolar disorder, or experiencing trauma or tragedy.
-We’re different people on different journeys toward sobriety.
-And, one person might find success in addiction treatment that is 90 days long—while another person could require a year or longer for rehabilitation in order to transition into a healthy lifestyle.
+Many patients are on different journeys toward recovery.
+One person might find success in addiction treatment that is 90 days long—while another person could require a year or longer for rehabilitation to transition into a healthy lifestyle.
 If someone has wrestled with drug and alcohol problems for years, it will likely take more time to drop ingrained, harmful habits and adopt new, healthy, productive ones.

 Rehabilitation centers provide the support and time to examine a person’s life, repair broken relationships, and re-integrate into society with support like employment assistance and ongoing therapy.
 The idea is that this is a long-term process—and a lifelong commitment.

 What Happens During A Rehab Program?

 During drug therapy, patients attend individual and group therapy, along with family therapy.
 They experience recovery groups and go through addiction education to understand what is happening with their minds and bodies and how to create new, healthy habits.
-Relapse prevention helps secure new, positive behaviors, and 12-step meetings or faith-based rehab is also available.
+Relapse prevention helps secure new, positive behaviors; 12-step meetings or faith-based rehab is also available.
 There’s no one-size-fits-all plan, as long-term programs are tailored to the individuals’ needs.

 What Are The Benefits Of a Longer Program?